Equivariant dissipation in non-archimedean groups: Equivariant dissipation

-(2) Let $G$ be a metrizable topological group with a left-invariant compatible metric $d$.
+\begin{remark} Let $G$ be a metrizable topological group together with a left-invariant compatible metric $d$.
 Then is a right-invariant compatible metric on $G$.
 Moreover, if $K$ is any compact subgroup of $G$ and $\mu$ denotes its normalized Haar measure, then $(K,d^{-}\!\!\upharpoonright_{K},\mu) \to (K,d\!\!\upharpoonright_{K},\mu), \, x \mapsto x^{-1}$ constitutes an isomorphism of $mm$-spaces.
-It follows that, in Theorem~\ref{theorem:equivariant.dissipation}, the word \emph{right-invariant} may equivalently be replaced by \emph{left-invariant}. \end{remark}
+It follows that, in Corollary~\ref{corollary:equivariant.dissipation}, the word \emph{right-invariant} may equivalently be replaced by \emph{left-invariant}. \end{remark}